protesilaos/my-website/_keeb/2024-10-13-final-thoughts-moa-spherical-tops.md

 This granted, MOA's edges are smooth, which makes off-centre presses quite forgiving.
 If there was a variant with a sculptured height, I would strongly consider it.
-I theorise that the best profile for my preferences would feature cylindrical tops like Cherry's (or marginally flatter), but with a sculpt that allows upward sliding motions (so the whole profile would look like an open `U` when seen
+I hypothesise that the best profile for my preferences would feature cylindrical tops like Cherry's (or marginally flatter), but with a sculpt that allows upward sliding motions (so the whole profile would look like an open `U` when seen